 The trick: buy beforehand and activate upon landing

-The winning strategy combines the best of both options: you buy online from home but schedule activation for when you arrive in the destination country.
-This way, you don't use up data prematurely or waste valid days while traveling.
+The winning strategy combines the best of both options: you buy online from home but schedule activation for when you land in your destination country.
+This way, you don't waste data prematurely or squander validity days while traveling.

 Most eSIMs activate upon first connecting to a network in the country or on a date you choose.
-You install the profile with Wi-Fi before you leave, then activate the roaming data for that line upon landing, and you're set.
-If you have doubts about the exact timing, we explain it with screenshots in activate eSIM before or after traveling.
+You install the profile with Wi-Fi before you leave, enable roaming data for that line upon landing, and you're good to go.
+If you have any doubts about how this network transition works, we explain what data roaming is in detail.

 - Buy the eSIM online and receive the QR or code by email.